The Work.

 This was when I first understood my mission: to show the unseen to the world.
 I didn't know yet that the most unseen thing of all was inside me.

-If Umbrellas was about the unseen in the city, DareWalk was about the unseen in the person.
+If Umbrellas was about the unseen in the city, DareWalk is about the unseen in the person.

 I added a human being to the streets of New York and walked alongside them — not to pose them, not to direct them, but to capture them as-is.
 In the moment of being, rather than performing.
 Their greatness, unstaged, reflected back through the lens.